-The Samsung U32J590 is one of the best budget monitors for 4K PC gaming, console gaming, and overall multimedia enjoyment.
+The Samsung U32J590 is one of the best budget monitors for 4K 60Hz PC gaming, console gaming and overall multimedia enjoyment.

 Although Samsung advertises this monitor as ‘QLED,’ indicating that it possibly has a quantum dot film layer for extended color gamut, the Samsung UJ590 covers only the basic 99% sRGB color space.

-QLED displays, on the other hand, cover at least ~125% of the sRGB (or over 90% DCI-P3) color space.
+On the other hand, QLED displays cover at least ~125% of the sRGB (or over 90% DCI-P3) color space.

-Further, the Samsung U32J590 has excellent upscaling capability.
+Further, the Samsung U32J590 has the excellent upscaling capability.
 So, if you’re upscaling a 1080p device such as the original PS4 to 4K UHD, the image quality will be clear and sharp!

 Turns out, that the response time (pixel transition speed) is not as good.
 In fast-paced games, there’s some visible trailing behind fast-moving objects, which is particularly noticeable in darker scenes.